A Better way than Staggered Iterations for Delivery

 The solutions to staggered iterations for delivery

 We need to foster teams over individuals and make those teams responsible for the delivery of working software.
 To get that we need cross-functional teams that can turn ideas into that working software.
 And we need to do it often.

-- Cross-functional teams – We need to have everyone on the Development Team that is required to turn the Backlog Item into working software.
-If you were a property developer you would have access to joiners, plumbers, plasterers and electricians.
-You would create a team of individuals that was sufficient to complete the daily work on site with experts on hand as needed.
-This is the same process for a Development Team.
+- Cross-functional teams – We need to have everyone on the Developers that is required to turn the Backlog Item into working software.
+If you were a property developer, you would have access to joiners, plumbers, plasterers and electricians.
+You would create a team of individuals that was sufficient to complete the daily work on-site with experts on hand as needed.
+This is the same process for Developers.
 You should have all of the skills that you require on each team to turn the forecast backlog items into working software each and every iteration.
 Have experts on hand for those tricky items but minimise the dependency that you have on them.

 - Test first – Test first is about not doing any work unless there is a measurable test that elicits that work.
 Creating tests from acceptance criteria will make sure that your team is working on and understands the next most relevant thing to be worked on and that you have built what the customer wants.
 Additionally, creating unit tests before code will make sure that your coders are working on the most relevant problem, and that each line of code that they complete does exactly what they intended.
 The long term benefit of this is that we now have an executable specification that will result in an error if a future change breaks existing functionality.
 You are doing it wrong if you are not using test first.

-- Quality Assurance requires no testing – If you consider that all testing is done as part of the sprint, then the only thing that needs to be done as part of the QA gate is to review the test results and coverage and determine sufficiency of those results and coverage.
-If you are taking more than four hours to QA two weeks of Development then I would suggest that the Development Teams work is not sufficient.
+- Quality Assurance requires no testing – If you consider that all testing is done as part of the sprint, then the only thing that needs to be done as part of the QA gate is to review the test results and coverage and determine the sufficiency of those results and coverage.
+If you are taking more than four hours to QA two weeks of development, then I would suggest that the Developers work is not sufficient.